AdrienVannson/doreisa-internship/report/report.typ

   3. When all the chunks of the node are ready, the head actor is notified.
   4. Once all the simulation nodes are ready, a Dask array is built and made available to the user.
 This array doesn't contain the `ObjectRefs` pointing to the data directly: for performance reasons, they are replaced by a small object indicating which object reference should be used.
   5. The user performs some computations on the Dask array, which produces a task graph.
 The task graph is passed to the Doreisa scheduler.
-  6. The Doreisa scheduler finds a partition the graph, creating one partition for each simulation node.
+  6. The Doreisa scheduler finds a partition of the graph, creating one partition for each simulation node.
 The partitions are sent to the actors.
   7. After receiving the partitioned task graphs, the scheduling actors prepare its execution.
 They send messages to one another to collect the `ObjectRefs` that they are missing (these `ObjectRefs` correspond to tasks scheduled by another scheduling actor).
 The references are placed in the task graph directly, replacing the placeholder object.
   8. The scheduling actor sent their task graphs to the Dask-on-Ray scheduler for execution.
-The Dask-on-Ray scheduler will schedule the tasks using the local node's Ray scheduler.
+  9. The Dask-on-Ray scheduler schedules the tasks using the local node's Ray scheduler.
+Depending on data locality, the tasks can be executed remotely.

 With this approach, all the simulation nodes are in charge of scheduling a part of the task graph, effectively distributing the scheduling.

-=== An implementation detail
+=== Nesting ObjectRefs

 From an implementation perspective, there is one major difference compared to the proof-of-concept version: it is no longer possible to simply put `ObjectRefs` pointing to the data directly in the task graph that will be executed by the Dask-on-Ray scheduler.
 Indeed, as the scheduling is now distributed, a scheduling actor doesn't own all the `ObjectRefs` that are needed to perform the computation: it may need to ask other scheduling actors to send `ObjectRefs` corresponding to results of tasks that they scheduled.
 When asking another scheduling actor for an `ObjectRef`, it is not possible to directly get the actual `ObjectRef`, since it may not be ready at that time (all the actors are scheduling their tasks at the same time), and trying to get it anyway results in deadlocks.

 For this reason, we actually need to use futures that will return the desired `ObjectRef`, that is... an `ObjectRef` of an `ObjectRef` of the actual data.
-However, the Dask-on-Ray scheduler doesn't work well with nested `ObjectRefs`: it expects the references to directly contain the data.
+However, the Dask-on-Ray scheduler doesn't work with nested `ObjectRefs`: it expects the references to directly contain the data.

 To solve this issue, it was necessary to:
-  - Maintain the invariant that all the references are nested `ObjectRefs`, which sometimes requires artificially wrapping an `ObjectRef` inside another one.
+  - Maintain the invariant that all the references are nested `ObjectRefs`, which sometimes requires artificially wrapping an `ObjectRef` inside another one by calling the identity function remotely.
-  - Patch a small part of the Dask-on-Ray scheduler to make it work with nest `ObjectRefs`.
+  - Patch a small part of the Dask-on-Ray scheduler to make it work with nested `ObjectRefs`.

 === Evaluation